 It is possible that as Maddox grows and develops he may reach a point where he is strong enough to cope without the drug but we have to get him to that stage.
 In these early days, for a child who has the condition as severely as Maddox, this drug treatment is our only hope.
 As parents all you want is the best for your children, rare diseases by their very nature are extremely complex and as such it takes a huge team to ensure the very best treatment path is open to you.

 As a family we were supported by Climb throughout this process as they are an official consultee to NICE for patient experience, to ensure we are represented.
-Fortunately for Maddox, NICE made the decision to continue to make treatment available for all perinatal and infantile cases of the disorder under the Managed Access Agreement criteria.
-However, severely affected juvenile and adult patients were not so lucky and Climb have lodged an appeal to NICE to ask them to reconsider and make it available to all patients with HPP.
+Fortunately for Maddox, NICE made the decision to continue to make treatment available for all perinatal infantile and pediatric-onset cases of the disorder under the Managed Access Agreement criteria.

 We were delighted to take part in the Rare Project as we wanted to share our story with other parents so that they would understand how rare diseases can impact on lives.
 It is important that people don’t make assumptions when they see a child with a feeding tube, using a wheelchair or behaving differently.
 No one really knows what that family is going through so they should not be too quick to judge.”